 Photo by Getty Images: Yue_

-The annual Pride Picnic organised by the West London Queer Project will be on 15th June, 11am-5pm, in Walpole Park.
+The annual Pride Picnic organised by the West London Queer Project will be on 14th June at Chiswick House and Gardens.
 There will be games and cake, so bring a blanket, a picnic and get ready for some fun in the sun.
+The event is free to attend but please register to give the organisers an idea of numbers.

 Take a Pride Tour at the Globe